 - Slip the new stitch on the right needle back to the left needle.

 - Repeat these two steps until all stitches are bound off.

 Notice that I show two samples in (Figure 5); the stitches are worked exactly the same way in both, but in the sample on the right, I used bright green yarn for the bind-off row so that you could see the finished effect more clearly.

-All right then: Go forth and bind off—or, if you use the British nomenclature: Cast off!
+All right then: Go forth and dive into this stretchy bind-off knitting method—or, if you use the British nomenclature: Cast off!
 Also, check out this FREE eBook on how to cast-on knitting and bind-off knitting for even more cast-on and bind-off expert tips and projects.

 Ann Budd teaches her fabulous class on casting on and binding off in 45+ Knitted Cast-Ons and Bind-Offs.
 With over 45 cast-ons and bind-offs in your repertoire, you’ll be prepared for any project you want to tackle!